- Raw Rice – 4 cups

 - Ghee – two to three teaspoon

-- Soak the rice in water for about one hour.
+- Soak the rice in water for about one to two hours.
 Drain the water completely and grind it to a fine powder.
 Sieve it and keep it separately.

 - Dry roast the khus khus till it is slightly brown.